KxSystems/arrowkdb/docs/reference.md

 - `PARQUET_MULTITHREADED_READ` - Flag indicating whether the Parquet reader should run in multithreaded mode.
 This can improve performance by processing multiple columns in parallel.
 Long, default 0.
 - `USE_MMAP` - Flag indicating whether the Parquet file should be memory mapped in.
 This can improve performance on systems which support mmap.
 Long, default: 0.
 - `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
 Long, default 0.
+- `NULL_MAPPING` - Sub-directory of null mapping datatypes and values.
+See [here](#null-mapping) for more details.
+- `WITH_NULL_BITMAP` - Flag indicating whether to return the data values and the null bitmap as separate structures.
+See [here](#null-bitmap) for more details.
+Long, default 0.

 ```q
 q)f1:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]